Hypoglycemia

 • Repeat a dose of fast-acting carbohydrates if the sugar is still low.

-If you have symptoms of a severe low blood sugar and your sense of confusion grows or you feel that you may pass out:
+If you have symptoms of severe low blood sugar and your sense of confusion grows or you feel that you may pass out:

 • Call 911 or have someone else do it for you.